 NHJ has following outlines for paper presentation and formats.

-- Use double spacing throughout
+- Use single spacing throughout

 - Pages should have margins at least 25 mm and be numbered